alessandro11/ansible-desafio-2/README.md

 on this repository there is a short file (hosts) describing mine mini infrastructure, nevertheless in case needs to be adjusted the inventory, please adjust. (for sure there is a global inventory :) and the command above should be enough).
+The plays on behalf of each user are in the playbook.

 # Results

-At the end of the command above you should have a fully setup node application, with the following futures:
+At the end of the above command you should have a fully setup NodeJS application, with the following futures:

 * All the system packages required.
 * An non privilege user in the system running the application.
 * Credentials (pub key) to access and make easier deploy.
-* The service start resilient using the native systemd.
+* The resilient service using the native systemd.
 * Nginx http/https service running, see notes for https.¹
+  * Reverse proxy
+  * One Node worker per CPU.
+  * Load balancing via nginx using round-robin policy.
 * Script running each minute checking the health of the node app.
 * Script running every midnight sending email about the routes access and frequencies.
 * Script to generate a workload in the server.